zetwastaken/Ai_graph_flow_simulator/project/README.md

-For quick experiments the repository includes ready‑made examples in `project/data/sample_events_leaks.csv` (multiple leak events) and `project/data/sample_events_anomalies.yaml` (a mix of leak and meter offset anomalies).
+For quick experiments the repository includes ready‑made examples in `project/data/sample_events_leaks.csv` (multiple leak events) and `project/data/sample_events_anomalies.yaml` (thirty mixed leak and meter offset scenarios, including additive, multiplicative and drifting offsets).
 These files can be referenced via the `--events` argument when running the simulator CLI or the dashboard utility.

 ## Running tests